YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * [Poverty] F4U Corsai or ME155 (if W12+); SB2C Helldiver or JU87 Stuka; SB2C Helldiver or JU87 Stuka; Hydraulic Catapult; Hydraulic Catapult

 * Desc: IT'S NOT JUST A PHASE, MEIN KOMMANDANT!
->One of the toughest carriers in the game, courtesy of her large HP pool (7.5k HP), the flat damage cut she extends to every KMS unit in the fleet (herself included) and the couple of 150% ME155s she can field to keep the skies clear; and as for the offence, she's no slouch either with her remarkable six 160% Efficiency Stukas.
+>The single toughest CV in the game, courtesy of her ludicrous HP pool (6.8k), the flat damage cut she extends to every KMS unit in the fleet (herself included) and the couple of 150% ME155s she can field to keep the skies clear; and as for the offence, she's no slouch either with her remarkable six 160% Efficiency Stukas.
 Her only real flaw is her lacking Reload, a mere 100 compared to most other top-of-the-line carriers - and, of course, her lack of synergy with non-KMS units, so keep her in there and she'll do work.

 #### ![CV](/Images-for-the-Guide/Tokino_SoraChibi.png "Generic Moeblob")- **[Tokino Sora](https://azurlane.koumakan.jp/Tokino_Sora)** **(T1 w/ full Hololive fleet)**